Music genre

 A music genre is a conventional category that identifies some pieces of music as belonging to a shared tradition or set of conventions.
-It is to be distinguished from musical form and musical style, although in practice these terms are sometimes used interchangeably.
+Genre is to be distinguished from musical form and musical style, although in practice these terms are sometimes used interchangeably.

-Music can be divided into genres in varying ways, such as popular music and art music, or religious music and secular music.
-The artistic nature of music means that these classifications are often subjective and controversial, and some genres may overlap.
+Music can be divided into genres in numerous ways, sometimes broadly and with polarity, e.g., popular music as opposed to art music or folk music, or, as another example, religious music and secular music.
+Often, however, classification draws on the proliferation of derivative subgenres, fusion genres, and microgenres that has started to accrue, e.g., screamo, country pop, and mumble rap, respectively.
+The artistic nature of music means that these classifications are often subjective and controversial, and some may overlap.
+As genres evolve, novel music is sometimes lumped into existing categories.

 Definitions

-In 1965, Douglass M. Green distinguishes between genre and form in his book Form in Tonal Music.
+Douglass M. Green distinguishes between genre and form in his book Form in Tonal Music.
 He lists madrigal, motet, canzona, ricercar, and dance as examples of genres from the Renaissance period.
-To further clarify the meaning of genre, Green writes "Beethoven's Op.
+To further clarify the meaning of genre, Green writes about "Beethoven's Op.
 61" and "Mendelssohn's Op.
 64 ".
-He explains that both are identical in genre and are violin concertos that have different form.
+He explains that both are identical in genre and are violin concertos that have different forms.
 However, Mozart's Rondo for Piano, K. 511, and the Agnus Dei from his Mass, K. 317, are quite different in genre but happen to be similar in form."